Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 Nearly every executive team we sit down with asks the same three questions, usually in the same order.
 Why should we take AI seriously, beyond the headlines?
 When does it make sense for us?
 And how do we start without spending a year and a budget finding out?

-This piece is our answer to all three, written for people who run businesses rather than people who build models.
+This article is our answer to all three, written for people who run businesses rather than people who build models.
 One pair of numbers explains why the questions deserve straight answers.

 As of mid-2025, 88% of organizations say they use AI regularly in at least one part of the business.
 Only about 39% can point to any impact on earnings, and for most of those it is under 5%.
 Roughly 6% can credit AI with more than 5% of earnings.